palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 published: true
 ---

-# Open data is good.
-Pluggable data is better.
+# Package data like software, and the stories will flow like wine

-## A proposal
+## A proposal from the California Civic Data Coalition

 By [Agustin Armendariz](mailto:aarmendariz@gmail.com), [Aaron Williams](mailto:awilliams@cironline.org) and [Ben Welsh](mailto:ben.welsh@gmail.com)